potdartapan/terraform-devops/README.md

     source  = "github.com/terraform-linters/tflint-ruleset-terraform"
 }
 ```
-Add the following task to the pipeline WebAppStatusCheck:
+The following task is used to install, run and save the result of tflint to tflintoutput.txt file:

 ```
   - stage: TFLint